Jayveersinh-Raj/Advanced_Econometrics/Readme.md

-# This repository is the assignment work on the course of Advanced Statistics and Econometrics course
+## This repository is the assignment work and final on the course of Advanced Statistics and Econometrics offered at Innopolis University